mocklis/mocklis.docs/source/getting-started/index.rst

         program.Run();
     }

-Running the program now should give us the following output, most of it coming from the Log call.
+Running the program now should give us the following output, most of it coming from the ``Log`` step.

 .. sourcecode:: none